-The second generation Demio came in three trim levels namely Cozy, Sport and Casual for the Japanese market, while in the European market they had the S, TS (aka Antares) and TS2 (aka Capella) trim levels.
-This generation’s Demio offered an adjustable steering wheel, roof rails, driver seat height adjustment, central locking, electric windows, and power mirrors.
+The second-generation (2005 model) Demio came in three trim levels namely Cozy, Sport, and Casual for the Japanese market, while in the European market they had the S, TS (aka Antares), and TS2 (aka Capella) trim levels.
+This generation’s Demio offered an adjustable steering wheel, driver seat height adjustment, central locking, electric windows, and power mirrors.

-The fourth generation comes with a USB port for its audio system.
-It features comfortable supportive seats, three-spoke steering wheel, storage trays and cup holders between the seats, plus plenty of room enough for four.
+The fourth-generation (2014 model) comes with a USB port for its audio system.
+It features comfortable supportive seats at the front, while the rear seats are not that comfortable and have limited legroom, a three-spoke steering wheel, storage trays, and cup holders between the seats, plus plenty of room enough for four.
 When rear seats are folded, boot space increases to 787 liters.

-The third generation like the previous generation comes with two airbags (passenger and driver): the ABS & EBD while Stability Control is still optional.
+The third generation like the previous generation comes with two airbags (passenger and driver), ABS, and EBD as standard, while Stability Control is optional.

 The fourth-generation features front and side airbags, side curtain airbags, ABS, traction control, EBC, EBD, and brake assist.

 Originally published Apr 13, 2020, updated Oct 25, 2021